Associated Television: Formation

 The company was formed from the merger of the Associated Broadcasting Development Company (ABDC) under the control of Norman Collins, and the Incorporated Television Programme Company (ITC) under the control of Prince Littler and Lew Grade, two showbusiness agents.

 Both companies had applied for a contract to become one of the new ITV stations.
 ABDC won the contract but had insufficient money to operate it; ITC failed to win a contract, mainly due to a perceived conflicts of interest resulting from the business operations of Grade and Littler.
-By the time of the merger ABDC were well advanced with their plans whilst ITPC planned to operate as an independent producer selling their shows to the new network contractors.
+By the time of the merger ABDC were well advanced with their plans whilst ITC planned to operate as an independent producer selling their shows to the new network contractors.

 When financial problems hit ABDC, the Independent Television Authority, the governing body of ITV, invited Grade and Littler to join the ABDC consortium.
 This provided the money required and put Littler and Grade in control of the new company, sidelining Collins.

 The new company was originally named the Associated Broadcasting Company (ABC), but the Associated British Picture Corporation (ABPC), which wished to call their station "ABC" and ran a large chain of cinemas under those initials, successfully sued for prior ownership of the name.
 After the Associated Broadcasting Company had been operating for three weeks the name was changed to Associated TeleVision Ltd (ATV).
 The logo, designed for "ABC" and tweaked for "ATV", was a "shadowed eye" inspired by the CBS logo and reputedly designed by Lew Grade on a transatlantic flight back from the US.
 The logo was one of the most recognisable in British broadcasting.